b-bicomong3/CSE3110-Notes/Notes.md

         break
 ```

 Linear search processing time is dependent on the length of the array and the value's placement in the array.
+Arrays
-Arrays that are 10000 indices or higher can have a noticeable time requirement to process.
+that are 10000 indices or higher can have a noticeable time requirement to process.

 ### Measuring processing time

 we use ```time.perf_counter()``` to measure the overall time taken between processing data.

-For more accurate results, we use the average of at least 3- trials and then use ```statistics.mean()``` to find the average.
+For more accurate results, we use the average of at least 3- trials and then use ```statistics.mean()``` to find the
+average.

+### Binary Search

+Binary Search follows the _divide and conquer_ technique of finding a value.
+It takes an __ordered__ set of data and
+tests the midpoint.
+Then it cuts the list in half and reruns the process.

+**Steps for Binary Search**

+1. Determine the Midpoint of the list.
+2. Test if the Midpoint is the found value.
+    1. If the Midpoint is the found value, end
+    2. If the value is larger than the midpoint, redefine the lowest value of the list to be one above the midpoint.
+    3. If the value is smaller than the midpoint, redefine the largest value of the list to be one below the midpoint.
+3. Repeat until the value is found

+* Advantages of Binary Search
+    * It is significantly faster than linear search
+* Disadvantages of Binary Search
+    * List Must already be sorted from smallest to largest
+    * List must only contain integers or floats
+    * Harder to program

+### Sorting Data

+Just like searching algorithms, sorting algorithms have varying levels of efficiency.
+There are several types of sort
+algorithms including bubble, selection, insertion, and merge.
+(Python uses Timsort, which is a hybrid od merge and
+insertion sort designed by Time Peters in 2002)

+### Bubble Sort
+Bubble sort compares two adjacent values on the list and arranges them from lowest to highest.
+Then it moves to the next index pair and repeats until it reaches the end of the unsorted list.
+The final index is the value that is sorted and the algorithm repeats until each index (traversed tail-to-head) is sorted.
+Advantages are that it is easy to program and takes less memory, but the disadvantages are that its processing time is directly proportional to the length of the data set.
+However, the set is often fully sorted before the last iteration.